olivMertens/voicerag-realtime-aisearch/README.md

 * [Deploying the app](#deploying-the-app)
 * [Development server](#development-server)

-This demo is customized for a  fake company for travels by aircraft named Stu / LM customer assistant with some specific data and tools ( like the api for the tools on book flight or informations about false customer ) take a look at the data located in the folder,
+This demo is customized for a fake company travels with aircraft named STU / MS customer assistant with some specific data and tools ( apis for the tools on booking flight or informations about customer ) take a look at the data located in the folder on these files
 ```shell
 app\api\data\load_data.py
 ```